 Q. When is Avenues for Hope?

 Avenues for Hope is from 8:00 a.m.
 Dec.
 12th through midnight Dec.
 31st, 2019 (MT).

 Q. Which organizations can participate?

-Organizations that are verified 501(c)(3) charitable nonprofits that are headquartered or provide housing or housing-related services in Idaho.
-Registration for nonprofits ended in October.
+Organizations that are verified 501( c )(3) charitable nonprofits that are headquartered or providing housing or housing-related services in Idaho.
+Registration for nonprofits ends October 31.

 Q. Who can donate?